yssl/PACERs/README.md

 Currently, only C and C++ are supported.

-## Try all the test-assignment files
+## Try other test-assignment files
 - C
 ```
 pacers.py test-assignments/C/assignment-1